keylime/enhancements/7_multi-tenancy.md

 nitty-gritty.
 -->

-This proposal will seek to implement the following features:
+This proposal will seek to develop the following features:

 Implement database amendments to introduce groups, users and roles.

 Implement a method for a user or administrator to provide credentials to prove their identity to Keylime.
-In turn these accounts can be disabled, enforce password rotation and have view rights limited to those granted to them via group administrators.

-Implement authentication in the form of JSON Web Tokens to allow federation over multiple instances of Keylime.
+Implement authentication in the form of JSON Web Tokens to allow federation role based scoping of tokens for use across multiple instances of Keylime.

 Implement a means of associating an `agent_id` to a `group_id` and a means for administrators to re-associate the `agent_id` with a different `group_id`